Lets take another look at the language of persuasion.

 If we look at it from the buyer’s perspective what it also tells us is that most buyers in the USA need to imagine using your product or service 5 times before they actually act and make the purchase.

 This is a well know psychological principle know as "the convincer mode" which is used extensively in television advertising

 "but wait there’s more".

-I will discuss this in a later issue.
+I will discuss this in another article.

 Think about the questions you ask your prospect.